Netsilik/Config/Readme.md

 // Get a directive
 var_dump( Config::database('host') ); // returns: http://example.com

-// Getting an undefined directive triggers an E_USER_WARNING var_dump( Config::database('undefined') ); // Triggers E_USER_WARNING:  Configuration directive database.undefined undefined in __FILE__ on line __LINE__
+// Attempting to get an undefined directive triggers an E_USER_WARNING var_dump( Config::database('undefined') ); // Triggers E_USER_WARNING:  Configuration directive database.undefined undefined in __FILE__ on line __LINE__

 // Attempting to set a directive that has been set before, triggers an E_USER_ERROR